knottwill/SignalDiscovery/README.md

 $ docker run -ti <image_name>
 ```

-To replicate the results and/or plots from parts c,d,e,f and g, run the following scripts:
+To replicate the results and/or plots from parts c, d, e, f and g, run the following scripts:

 ```bash
 $ python src/solve_part_c.py